mohartig/Website/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I'm a PhD candidate in Agricultural Economics at the University of Göttingen and the CRC 1502 DETECT.
+My research focuses on spatial analysis, spatial downscaling, and the interaction of Climate (extremes) with productivity and efficiency of European agricultural farms.